 “Are we there yet?”
 Does that sound familiar?
 Long road trips can be challenging for adults, let alone kids!
 I’m personally not a fan of being confined to my seat for long periods of time.
 Kids in particular can get cranky when sitting too long.
 Fortunately for my family, it’s only about a 90 minute drive to Disneyland, so we often drive up and back in the same day.
-But if you have a longer drive ahead of you, it’s helpful to have a bag of tricks ready to occupy and entertain the kids on your road trip adventure!
+But if you have a longer road trip adventure ahead of you, it’s helpful to have a bag of tricks ready to occupy and entertain the kids when driving to Disney!

 Here are my kid-friendly road trip tips for driving to Disney!

 In the days leading up to our vacation, I use a “Disney Dollar” system to reward good behavior and pay for jobs done that are above and beyond the usual chores.
 The kids can use the Dollars earned on souvenirs during the trip.
 Cash prizes speak to everyone, don’t they?!
 Whining and fighting in the car doesn’t have to be the norm, especially if you give incentive towards good behavior.